gecio/gecio.github.io/docs/_optimist/guided_tour/step19/index.en.md

 ## Start

-So far, you have a VM that is reachable with IPv4.
-You are now going to add IPv6 support.
+At this point, you have a VM that is reachable with IPv4.
+The next step is to add IPv6 support.

 ## CloudConfig

 Cloud config is a resource with type `OS::HEAT::CloudConfig`.

-Cloud config can do many things, but in this case you will use it to configure IPv6.
+Cloud config hs a variety of uses, but in this case it will be used to configure IPv6.

 You will continue using the template that you have been working on in the previous steps.

-You will use it to write the files we mentioned earlier.

 ```yaml
 heat_template_version: 2014-10-16